Claim: A game show contestant could not correctly determine which is larger: an elephant or the moon.

 Evans sat before the dumbfounded audience, the only one waiting with bated breath, and was told that she was wrong, and that the answer was in fact, C, ‘The Moon.’

-Origins: One typical humorous use that has followed the advent of digital editing software is the alteration or fabrication of screenshots from TV game shows to make it appear that
+Origins: One typical humorous use that has followed the advent of digital editing software is the alteration or fabrication of screenshots from

 Of course, the “evidence” provided with the story in the form of a screenshot is a bit of digital trickery.
 It’s an altered version of a frame showing Fiona Wheeler, a contestant on the UK version of the show, attempting to answer a slightly more difficult question: